 - If possible, take photos of the area in which you slipped and fell.
 Slip-and-fall cases are particularly time-sensitive, as evidence that may support your claim, like a spill on the floor, can be gone within a few seconds.

 - Report your slip-and-fall to company management as soon as possible after the accident.
 It is generally smart to fill out an incident report and retain a copy for your records, but do not sign anything.
 Incident reports record important details about the situation, the injury, date and time, and witnesses.

 - Seek medical attention to determine the extent of your injuries, even if you only have a sore back or some bruising.
 Many serious injuries do not manifest symptoms until days after an accident, and having medical documentation can help if you decide to pursue a personal injury claim in the future.

 Contact a New Jersey Slip-and-Fall Lawyer Today

 A slip-and-fall can be an extremely stressful experience, and every outcome is different depending on the circumstance and personal damage.
 Determining who is at fault, dealing with the pain from your injuries, and protecting your legal rights is not something you need to go through alone.

-By promptly contacting one of our slip-and-fall attorneys, we can begin working on your case immediately, from organizing evidence and witnesses to managing paperwork and negotiating with insurance adjusters.
+By promptly contacting one of our personal accident attorneys in NJ, we can begin working on your case immediately, from organizing evidence and witnesses to managing paperwork and negotiating with insurance adjusters.
 If you have been injured in a slip-and-fall at a Walgreens in New Jersey, contact our dedicated team immediately for a free consultation, at (856) 778-5500.
 We understand you deserve justice against a huge drugstore chain that was possibly careless and negligent and will handle the daunting legal tasks while you focus on regaining your health.